FoenixRetro/Documentation/f256/experiments.md

 Arguments may be passed to the program by adding them after the program name.
 Included in the firmware download is a `hello` program.
 This may be placed on disk and run by typing `hello` at the DOS prompt.
 Additionally, arguments may be added and they will be printed by the program.

 # Programming information
+DOS uses the memory area $0000-$07FF.
+Parameters are also stored in this area, and they must be copied if the area is also used by the user program.

 Kernel user programs comprise up to four banks of code, and may be placed in the area $2000-$9FFF.
 The program header provides information to DOS on where to load the program and its entry address.

 The program will be called with DOS' MMU configuration as configured by the MicroKernel.